lrusso/LRussoWeb/README.md

 ## Features

 This project integrates several distinct features, each designed to highlight specific web development skills and provide practical solutions.

+### Lightweight Responsive Portfolio

+The project features a **lightweight and highly responsive web portfolio**.
+Designed with performance and aesthetics in mind, it utilizes modern CSS and HTML practices to ensure fast loading times and a beautiful display on any device.
+This portfolio section serves as an excellent template for developers or creatives to present their projects and skills effectively.

 ### 404 Error Redirection Workaround